binary-manu/arch-ansible/docs/index.md

 A  `storage` folder is created besides the `start.sh` script, and will hold all temporary stuff, including package caches, ISO images, Vagrant boxes and logs.
 It can grow large and should be cleared periodically.

-CircleCI configuration with valid tokens must be provided besides `start.sh` as `config.yaml`.
+GitHub agent configuration with valid tokens must be provided besides `start.sh` in a `config` folder.
+The files produced by running the agent configuration must be placed there and are copied into the container at
+boot:

+    config
+    ├── .credentials
+    ├── .credentials_rsaparams
+    ├── .env
+    ├── .path
+    └── .runner

+Note that they are all hidden.

 ## Migrating to a non-backward-compatible playbook version